TurboCoder13/py-lintro/.github/renovate-pr-template.md

-## Dependency Updates
+## 🔄 Dependency Updates

-This PR contains the following updates:
+This PR updates dependencies to keep the project secure, stable, and fast. ✨

 {{#if packageFiles.length}}

-### Updated Dependencies
+### 📦 Updated

 | Package                     | Change      | Type |
 | :-------------------------- | :---------- | :--- |